-For hurricane tie downs, contact local distributor for details and PE (Professional Engineer) certification, if required by local authorities.
+For hurricane tie downs, contact distributor for details and PE Certification (Professional Engineer), if required.

 On rooftop applications, mount on level platform or frame.
 Place unit above a load-bearing wall and isolate unit and tubing set from structure.
 Arrange supporting members to adequately support unit and minimize transmission of vibration to building.
 Consult local codes governing rooftop applications.